LumoSQL/lumosql/README.md

 ## Build environment

+The build system requires [the not-forking tool](https://lumosql.org/src/not-forking/);
+once that is installed, some other tools are needed, usually provided by installing development packages.

 On Ubuntu 18.0.4 LTS, Debian Stable (buster), and on any reasonably recent Debian or Ubuntu-derived distribution, you need only: